 Shelbourne Plaza (Block C) Management Company Limited

-These are our statements of Arup’s commitment to transparent, non-discriminatory employment and the initiatives we are taking to support members of disadvantaged groups in the US.
+These are our statements and notices of Arup’s commitment to transparent, non-discriminatory employment and the initiatives we are taking to support members of disadvantaged groups in the US.
 All statements and notices can be downloaded by clicking the links below:

 Fraudulent use of the Arup name